Published by Matt Fichera on 10/29/2020

 Investing in a variable speed pump, if you haven’t already, will also benefit you through this chlorine shortage.
 Our Many Blogs on Variable Speed Pumps go into greater detail but basically the well known saying “A rolling stone gathers no moss” applies here.
 Water that is constantly moving is substantially less likely to become contaminated when compared to stagnant water or water that is only moving during selected times that a pump is on.
 A variable speed takes care of this by running the pump at different speeds thus saving you electrical costs as well as chemical costs in the long run.

 Many people that own pools have been managing them successfully for years by implementing certain methods that work for them.
 Changing the way that you do things is sometimes easier said than done but for the foreseeable future you may not have a choice.
-Our team at E-Z Test Pool Supplies is more than happy to work with you on finding chlorine alternatives and to answer any pool related questions that you may have.
+Our team at EZ Pool & Spa Supplies is more than happy to work with you on finding chlorine alternatives and to answer any pool related questions that you may have.
 Contact Us Here or reach out to any of our retail stores as well.